MaxHilsdorf/Walking-Bass-Generator/readme.md

 ### a) Notes and Chords

-First, I created a 'note' class with the attributes 'name' and 'midi_pitches'.
+First, I created a'note' class with the attributes 'name' and 'midi_pitches'.
 The name is going to be used to read the chord progressions inputs.
 Every key on a keyboard has a 'pitch' value in the MIDI format.
 In order for the algorithm to choose between different instances of the same note, this attribute will store all available MIDI pitches as a list.

 ```python
 class note: